Stuck Renting For Life

 We know that TOPA is strong, proven strategy that will help us decommodify housing, convert tenants into owners, and wrestle back power from corporate interests back into our neighborhoods.

-Please lend your name and support in calling on the Los Angeles County Board of Supervisors: the time to pass TOPA in Los Angeles County is now!
+Join us in urging the Los Angeles County Board of Supervisors: the time to pass TOPA in Los Angeles County is now!

-For more information, visit our website at www.topa.la and follow our Instagram @topa4la.
+For more information, visit our website at www.topa.la and follow our Instagram @lacltcoalition.